 - Experience working with confidential information, files and electronic files along with maintaining complete confidentially is required.

 - Familiarity with property management is highly desirable, especially property-management that is focused around serving low-income residents.

-- Excellent computer and technology skills, and aptitude for administrative responsibilities such as preparing budgets, reports, invoices.
+- Excellent computer and technology skills and aptitude for administrative responsibilities such as preparing budgets, reports, invoices.
 Aptitude for/interest in conducting research and reporting data is important.
-This position will largely be office and computer-based, with a high volume of correspondence by email and phone.
-It’s important that the person in this position be fast and accurate on a computer.

 - Must pass drug screening test, criminal background checks and motor vehicle/driving checks.
 Must have valid Washington Driver License.
 Must have reliable personal transportation.
 Must be willing to drive residents in the company van.